AVEVA/sample-cds-setup_script-python/README.md

 ### Data Configuration

 Data configurations contain the defintion of what resources to create and what data to send.
 This is done by specifying a heirarchy of Assets, associated resources like Asset Types, and optional stadalone resources that are not tied to the heirarchy.
-There are two data configurations included with this sample, which are documented in the table below.
+The data configurations included with this sample are described in the table below.

 | Data Configuration | Relative Path                          | Description                                                                                                                                 |
 | ------------------ | -------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------- |